acbsp/bonafide.guru/en/contents.rst

 *Srila Prabhupada says:* " If you stop obeying the guru, your practice stops"

-(Lecture of Srila Prabhupada on Srimad Bhagavatam 10 aug 1974)
+(Lecture of Srila Prabhupada on Śrīmad Bhāgavatam 10 aug 1974)

 Being in slavery of one’s *false ego*, person *cannot give* instructions to others, not to mention the *Diksha*.
 Initiation is not simply a